tkwidmer/sfbootblack/_pages/2019/contest.md

 ---
 layout: new_page
-title: 2019 Contest
+title: Bootblack Contest Components
 permalink: '/2019/contest/'
 hide_title: true
 ---

-# Contest Components
+# Bootblack Contest Components

 <!-- For the full weekend schedule please visit the <a href="/2018/schedule"> schedule
 page</a>. -->